 If the taxable income of individual taxpayer is below BDT 1,500,000 then the tax rebate will be at 15% on investment allowance.
 But if the taxable income exceeds BDT 1,500,000 then the tax rebate will be at 10% on the investment allowance.

 Tax liability calculation

 So, we have got taxable income and tax rebate on investment allowance.
 Now we will do salaried person tax liability calculation by applying slab-wise tax rates.
-You may already know that as per Finance Act 2020, the tax-free limit for male individual taxpayer is BDT 300,000.
+You may already know that, the tax-free limit for male individual taxpayer is BDT 300,000.
 Then up to BDT 100,000 is at 5%.
 Upto last year, the starting tax rate was 10%.

 So, after applying the slab-wise tax rate you will get the total tax liability.
 From this figure first deduct the tax rebate which we have discussed in above.

 And finally deduct TDS.
 If any tax was deducted from your salary by your company then deduct the full TDS amount for the year.

 By deducting all the above from the total tax liability, you will get net tax liability which has to be paid with your return submission to your tax circle.

 In this article, I have discussed the process step by step so that you could follow during your tax calculation.
 I have avoided the example to calculate because it will increase the length of size significantly.

 Anyway, when your calculation will be completed then you have to collect all the required documents to fill-up the tax return.